Baby Sign Language UK | Simple Signs To Learn Today

 1. Taking sign language classes

-2. Learning online by watching videos or taking an online course
+2. Learn a language online by watching videos or taking an online course

 3. Hiring a private, qualified sign language tutor